Sublinear Random Access Generators for Preferential Attachment Graphs: The Pointers Tree

 \section{The Pointers Tree}

-We now consider a graph inspired by the the random recursive tree model~\cite{survey_trees} and the evolving copying model~\cite{KumarRRSTU00}.
+We now consider a graph inspired by the random recursive tree model~\cite{survey_trees} and the evolving copying model~\cite{KumarRRSTU00}.
 Each vertex $i$ has a variable $u(i)$ that is uniformly distributed over $[1,i-1]$, and can be viewed as a directed edge (or pointer) from $i$ to $u(i)$.
-We denote this random rooted directed in-tree by $UT$.
+We denote this random rooted directed in-tree { (namely, a tree such that all its edges point towards the root)} by $UT$.
 Let $u^{-1}(j)$ denote the set $\{i : u(i)=j\}$.
 We refer to the set $u^{-1}(i)$ as the \emph{u-children} of $i$ and to $u(i)$ as the \textit{u-parent} of $i$.

-In conjunction with each pointer, we keep a flag indicating whether this pointer is to be used as a {\em \direct} (direct) pointer or as a {\em \recursive} (recursive) pointer.
-We thus use the directed pointer tree to represent a graph in the evolving copying model (which is equivalent, when the flag of each pointer is equality distributed between \recursive\ and \direct, to the BA model).
+In conjunction with each pointer, we keep a flag indicating whether this pointer is to be used as an {\em \direct} (immediate) pointer, that is, whether it points to the \rhead, or as a {\em \recursive} (recursive) pointer (as defined in Equation~\ref{lb1}).
+We thus use the directed pointer tree to represent a graph in the evolving copying model (which is equivalent, when the flag of each pointer is equally distributed between \recursive\ and \direct, to the BA model).
+See Figure~\ref{fig:rec_tree2} for an illustrative example.

 In this section we consider the subtask of giving access to a random $UT$, together with the flags of each pointer.
 Ignoring the flags, this section thus gives an on-the-fly random access generator for the extensively studied model of random recursive trees (cf.~\cite{survey_trees}).

-We define the following queries. \begin{itemize} \item $(i,flag) \leftarrow \up(j)$: $i$ is the parent of $j$ in the tree, and $flag$ is the associated flag. \item $i \leftarrow \nuct(j,k,type)$, where $k \geq j$: $i$ is the least numbered node $i>k$ such that the parent of $i$ is $j$ and the flag of that pointer is of type ``type''.
-If no such node exists then $i$ is $n+1$. \end{itemize}
+We define the following queries. \begin{itemize} \item $(i,flag) \leftarrow \up(j)$: $i$ is the parent of $j$ in the tree, and $flag$ is the associated flag. \item $i \leftarrow \nuct(j,k,flag)$, where $k \geq j$: $i$ is the least numbered node $i>k$ such that the parent of $i$ is $j$ and the flag of that pointer is of { type} $flag$.
+If no such node exists then $i$ is $n+1$. \end{itemize} { Given a query $\nuct(j,k,\cdot)$, we assume that $k$ is bounded above by the largest value returned by $\nuct(j,\cdot,\cdot)$ thus-far (and $j$ if it is the first time $\nuct(j,\cdot,\cdot)$ is executed).
+Clearly, even under this assumption the neighbors of every node can be revealed one by one by repeated calls to $\nuct$ (by setting $k$ to be the returned value of the former execution of $\nuct$).
+In this case the output of the queries is the entries of the adjacency list, in increasing order (where the entries with the wrong flag are filtered). }

-The ``ideal'' way to implement this task is to go over all $n$ nodes, and for each node $j$ (1) uniformly at random choose its parent in $[1,j-1]$, (2) uniformly at random chose the associated flag in $\{\direct,\recursive\}$.
+The ``ideal'' way to implement $\nuct$ is to go over all $n$ nodes, and for each node $j$ (1) uniformly at random choose its parent in $[1,j-1]$, (2) uniformly at random chose the associated flag in $\{\direct,\recursive\}$.
 Then store the pointers and flags, and answer the queries by accessing this data structure.